 Spare Conductors: Spare conductors in each conduit should be equal to no less than 15% of the number or required conductors in the conduit.
 Each cable should have 10% spare conductors but not less than two conductors.
 Spare conductors should be labeled at both ends.

 All field wiring, including wiring in MCCs, junction cabinets and wiring not terminating in the PAC panel, is to have thermal heat shrink labels installed and heat shrunk.
-Refer to Section 13310 for wire labeling requirements.
+Refer to Section 13310 – Panel Specifications for wire labeling requirements.

 END OF SECTION